English language requirements

 You will also have to provide your SELT unique reference number in your visa application form.

-If you are not a national of a majority English-speaking country, but have graduated within the last 3.5 years from an institution in a majority English-speaking country, you can use your degree certificate to prove your English language ability for visa application purposes.
+If you are not a national of a majority English-speaking country, but have graduated within the last 3.5 years from a university in a majority English-speaking country, you can use your degree certificate to prove your English language ability for the visa application.

-*Canada is only considered to be majority English-speaking for Canadian nationals.
-If you are not Canadian, and you hold a degree from Canada, you will not be able to use it as evidence of your English language ability.
+If you are not Canadian, and you hold a degree from Canada, then you will not be able to use it to prove your English language ability.